KseniyaVerenich/project1-campaign-website/docs/personas.md

 Candidate:
-ZOEY!
+# ZOEY!
 A candidate for all species!
-(Bridging the gap between humans and animals!)
+### (Bridging the gap between humans and animals!)

-<div>MVP: Create a candidate website that allows users to access her page and </div>
+MVP: Create a candidate website that allows users to access her page and

 Must:
 - Ability to enter email